Our teaching of mathematics is based on the mathematics programme of study in the revised national curriculum.

 The national curriculum programme of study includes expectations for each year group from Year 1 through to Year 6 as average expectations for the majority of children in that year group.

 Parents should be aware that many aspects of mathematics are taught in a variety of different ways, some of which will be significantly different to their own experience at school.
 Our aim is to encourage children to learn a variety of methods to calculate, so they can apply different methods in different circumstances.
 We endeavour to help parents also understand some of these different methods too, particularly for understanding and supporting homework.
+We have purchased an online program to complete mathmatics homework - MyMaths.
 We encourage all parents to help their children learn important number bonds (up to 20, then up to 100), moving on to knowing their multiplication tables (x2, x5 and x10 in Year 2; x3, x4 and x8 in Year 3; all tables up to x12 in Year 4) and more advanced calculation skills, as directed by class teachers.
+We have recently acquired an online program for use in school and at home which is Times Tables Rock Stars.

 Welcome to our new website